davism7/davism7/README.md

 ###

-<p align="left">I'm an undergraduate Computer Science student at Cal Poly SLO, expecting to graduate in Fall 2026.
-I have a strong interest in Data Analytics, where I enjoy working with data to uncover patterns and extract insights.
-I'm also passionate about Product Design, focusing on creating thoughtful, user-centered interfaces and experiences through iterative prototyping.</p>
+<p align="left">Currently an undergraduate Computer Science student at Cal Poly SLO, expected to graduate in Fall 2026.
+I'm drawn to Data Analytics for its ability to reveal patterns and insights within data.
+I also have a passion for Product Design, specializing in crafting user-centered interfaces and experiences through interative prototyping.</p>

 ###

-<p align="left">🖥️ See my portfolio at <a href="https://davism7.github.io" target="_blank">davism7.github.io</a></p>
+<p align="left">  ● See my portfolio at <a href="https://davism7.github.io" target="_blank">davism7.github.io</a></p>

 ###